Tax Rules · USA

 The 3-Year Loss Carryback

-This is one of the most underutilized tax benefits for futures traders.
-If you have a net Section 1256 loss:
+This is the most underutilized tax benefit in futures trading.
+If your net Section 1256 result for the year is a loss:

-4. Apply to earliest year first, then subsequent years
+4. Apply to the earliest eligible year first, then forward.

 This content is for educational purposes only and does not constitute legal or tax advice.
-Consult a qualified professional for advice specific to your situation.
+Tax rates and rules change annually.
+Consult a qualified CPA or tax professional for advice specific to your situation.

 Frequently Asked Questions